syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% highlight c# tabtitle="ASP.NET Core" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to PDF document.
 PdfPage page = document.Pages.Add();

 //Create Check Box field.
 PdfCheckBoxField checkBoxField = new PdfCheckBoxField(page, "CheckBox");
 //Set check box properties.
 checkBoxField.ToolTip = "Check Box";
 checkBoxField.Bounds = new Syncfusion.Drawing.RectangleF(0, 20, 10, 10);

-//Add the form field to the document.
+//Add the form field to the document. document.Form.Fields.Add(checkBoxField);

-document.Form.Fields.Add(checkBoxField);

-//Creating the stream object
+//Creating the stream object.
 MemoryStream stream = new MemoryStream();

-//Save the PDF document to stream
+//Save the PDF document to stream. document.Save(stream);

-document.Save(stream);

-//If the position is not set to '0' then the PDF will be empty.

-stream.Position = 0;
+//If the position is not set to '0' then the PDF will be empty. stream.Position = 0;
 //Close the document.
 document.Close(true);

-//Defining the ContentType for pdf file.

-string contentType = "application/pdf";
+//Defining the ContentType for pdf file. string contentType = "application/pdf";
 //Define the file name.
 string fileName = "Form.pdf";

-//Creates a FileContentResult object by using the file contents, content type, and file name.

-return File(stream, contentType, fileName);
+//Creates a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);

 {% endhighlight %}